istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Adding your application to the ambient mesh {#addtoambient}

-When an application pod is part of an ambient mesh, you can check the ztunnel proxy logs to confirm the mesh is redirecting traffic.
-Before we label the namespace to be part of an ambient mesh, check the ztunnel logs related to `inpod` which indicate that in-pod redirection mode is enabled:
+Ambient mesh data plane relies on the ztunnel DaemonSet to redirect traffic.
+Before we label the namespace to be part of an ambient mesh, check the ztunnel pods to make sure they are on a healthy state:

 {{< text bash >}}
-$ kubectl logs ds/ztunnel -n istio-system  | grep inpod_enabled
-inpod_enabled: true
+$ kubectl get pods -n istio-system -l app=ztunnel -o wide NAME            READY   STATUS    RESTARTS   AGE   IP            NODE                    NOMINATED NODE   READINESS GATES ztunnel-2frq7   1/1     Running   0          30s   10.244.2.6    ambient-worker2         <none>           <none>
+ztunnel-bsxqv   1/1     Running   0          30s   10.244.0.6    ambient-control-plane   <none>           <none>
+ztunnel-h55nv   1/1     Running   0          30s   10.244.1.13   ambient-worker          <none>           <none>
 {{< /text >}}

 Now you can enable all pods in a given namespace to be part of an ambient mesh